‘Voice of VW Cougars’ marks 50th year in broadcasting

 It’s a milestone that’s difficult to achieve, but a Van Wert man known to many has managed to do so.

-Alan “Al” Lautzenheiser, better known as Scott Alan on radio station WERT 1220AM/104.3FM, is beginning his 50th year in broadcasting, which includes spending the last three decades as “The Voice of the Van Wert Cougars” on football and basketball broadcasts.
+Alan Lautzenheiser, better known as Scott Alan on radio station WERT 1220AM/104.3FM, is beginning his 50th year in broadcasting, which includes spending the last three decades as “The Voice of the Van Wert Cougars” on football and basketball broadcasts.

 The man behind the microphone got his start while in high school in 1970, working weekends as a studio engineer for high school games and working split shifts on Sundays at WERT.
 He’d also help set up equipment for broadcasts of high school football and basketball games.